-- 0. Experiment specifications and evolvable controllers are populated in the KB.
-This may be done based on Creation of controllers in Fig 8 or based on offline provisioning by AN operator.
-In addition, the AN Sandbox is populated with components which are ready for instantiation and execution to validate the controllers. - 1.
-AN orchestrator provides experiment specification which has the controller specification for the controller to be validated. - 2.
-Experimentation controller requests the current list of experiments from the KB - 3.
-The knowledge base replies with the requested data, if any - 4.
-Experimentation controller requests the current list of controllers from the KB - 5.
-The knowledge base replies with the requested data, if any

-6. Experimentation controller requests additional knowledge from the KB, needed to support the experiment design.
+- 1. AN Orchestrator provides experiment specification which has the controller specification for the controller to be validated. - 2.
+Experimentation controller requests the current list of experiments from the Knowledge Base. - 3.
+The Knowledge Base replies with the requested data, if any - 4.
+Experimentation controller requests the current list of controllers from the Knowledge Base - 5.
+The Knowledge Base replies with the requested data, if any - 6.
+Experimentation controller requests additional knowledge from the Knowledge Base, needed to support the experiment design.